JediLuke/memelex/README.md

 Right now, there is no "story river" as you might be used to in the TiddlyWIki UI.

-## Memex Agents
+## Using the API modules

+  The entire point of an API module is to make a user-friendly interface around day to day tasks like manipulating TidBits & their labels.
+So when we have any function like:
+  > Memex.My.Appointments.new()
+  > Memex.My.Snippets.new()
+  or
+  > Memex.My.TODOs.new()

+  They all have this siilar interface which is usually just "add this tag"

-## Using the `my_customizations.ex` module
+## Using the `my_customizations.ex` module in your Memex

-ALthough the original idea was that each person would have their own copy of the Memex repo & simply update it themselves (and I actually think this is something every serious user of the Memex needs to do!) there comes a point where (at least for me, as the main developer) there are some things so specific to an individual
+Although the original idea was that each person would have their own copy of the Memex repo & simply update it themselves (and I actually think this is something every serious user of the Memex needs to do!) there comes a point where (at least for me, as the main developer) there are some things so specific to an individual